THE WORKSHOP SERIES

 Each of the eleven teaching sessions has been custom built by Beth to deeply explore the given topics.
 Short excerpts from more than 125 different memoirs will be shared over the course of the series.
 New definitions and perspectives on the risks, tools, pleasures, and possibilities of memoir and other truth-based literature will be shared.
 Exercises will be suggested.
 Sometimes Beth will use short excerpts from her own work to demonstrate a process or a technique (or a failure).

 The sessions will be presented live via Zoom.
 An artful PDF featuring original photographs and illustrations will carry the concepts forward.
 Beth will present for approximately 55 minutes, leaving time for questions from participants during the last 20 minutes of the presentation.
+Each session is limited to 35 participants.

 GROUP CRITIQUE SESSIONS